How to prepare artwork for your Leaflets.

 • Fold lines.

 • Safe copy area.
-Make sure that you keep your text within this area.
+It's best to keep your text within this area.

 There are lots of different variations and we are only covering the most common ones in this guide.
 If you can't see what you want here, just contact the helpdesk for more assistance.